Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Go to the pickup requests section.
 2. Apply a filter (e.g., by status, date, user).

+**Expected Result:**  The list should update to show only requests matching the filter criteria.

-**Expected Result:**  The list updates to show only requests matching the filter criteria.
+**Actual Result:**  The list updates to show only requests matching the filter criteria.

 ---